Money Attracts Money

 The three-already rich lottery winners are not the only ones that play the poor man’s game.
 Even celebrities and wealthy athletes try to get in on the millions—you know because our support (after all, we buy their music, watch their movies, and go to their sporting events) is not enough… Now they have to try to cash in on our attempts to get rich, too.

-Back in 2012 when the Mega Millions was up to $640 million, several millionaire celebrities were boasting to try to get a slice of that massive pile.
+Back in 2012 when the Mega Millions was up to $640 million, several millionaire celebrities were boasting about trying to get a slice of that massive pile.
 Nick Jonas, from the boy band, the Jonas Brothers,

 was seen in line purchasing a lottery ticket in Manhattan.
 Matt Kemp had the balls to post a photograph of himself with a bunch of lotto tickets—after he was just signed to a $160 million baseball contract!